About our organisation

 Volunteers!

-We are always looking for community volunteers to help with our work, whether as a Pedaller or Companion for Cycling Without Age rides, a Cycling and Car-Lite Living Buddy, a Nature Walk/ Ride Leader or Income Generation volunteer.
+We are always looking for community volunteers to help with our work, whether as a Pedaller or Companion for Cycling Without Age Rides, a Cycling Buddy, a Nature Walk or Ride Leader or an Income Generation volunteer.

 Have a look at our Volunteer pages for the latest opportunities.
 You can also read our latest Volunteer Policy.